 - Make your title unique with custom illustrations—whether vector or hand-drawn, illustrated graphics can stand out in a sea of photographic magazines.

-- Bring digital style to print with infographics—a simple, effective way of breaking up text-heavy articles.
+- Bring digital style to print with infographics—a simple, effective way aesthetically pleasing magazines handle breaking up text-heavy articles.

-- Choose minimal layout styles for fashion and lifestyle titles—simple styles help trendy subject matter to shine.
+- Choose minimal layout styles for fashion and lifestyle titles—simple styles help trendy subject matter shine through great magazine spread design.

 - Choose typography appropriately—the right typeface can give particular personality to your magazine.